Quantifying the effect of X-ray scattering for data generation in real-time defect detection: Discussion

 \section{Discussion}

 We presented a methodology that evaluates the difference between training data for DCNNs using a model problem as an example.
 This methodology can be applied to various defect detection tasks, as individual parts of the methodology can be replaced to better fit a particular problem.
-The core components are the training data both including and excluding X-ray scattering signal, test data including scattering signal, and an algorithm that extracts prior information from the training data and can be applied to the test data (e.g. machine learning or deep learning method).
-POD curves can be used to evaluate the accuracy of any algorithm that takes a test projection as an input including inspection by a human expert.
+The main requirement is the ability to completely remove the X-ray scattering signal for a set of data.
+It is then possible to compare the dataset containing the scattering signal with the dataset without scattering.
+For a particular detection task, one should specify an algorithm to perform the task and assemble the test dataset for performance evaluation.
+POD analysis is one of many possible ways to evaluate the accuracy of the algorithm.
+As a more general form of linear regression, POO curves provide a robust technique that can be applied to a wide range of problems without extensive expert knowledge.
+Depending on the task, a more accurate model relating the DCNN performance to object properties may be suggested.

-In the presented model problem, both training and test data are generated with a Monte-Carlo algorithm.
-This approach provides an easy way to get two versions of the same data that only differ by the presence of scattering.
-Alternatively, the same result can be achieved with the real data and either software or hardware scattering reduction techniques to get projections without the scattering signal.
-The biggest disadvantage of using experimental data is that scattering would only be approximately removed while Monte-Carlo simulation can ensure that no scattering is present in the data.
-Furthermore, GATE and GEANT4 are verified to produce highly accurate results with sufficient computational time.
-The biggest drawback of our implementation of the MC simulation is the lack of the detector response that would be present in the real data.
-Said drawback is partially mitigated by the level of stochastic noise.
+In the presented model problem, both training and test data are generated using a Monte-Carlo algorithm.
+This approach provides an easy way to obtain two versions of the same data that differ only in the presence of scattering.
+Alternatively, the same result can be achieved using the real data and either software or hardware scattering reduction techniques to obtain projections without the scattering signal.
+The main disadvantage of using experimental data is that the scattering would only be approximately removed, whereas Monte-Carlo simulation can ensure that no scattering is present in the data.
+The analysis made on simulated data is not necessarily applicable to real measurements, but Monte-Carlo algorithms have been validated to be sufficiently accurate for medical purposes \cite{sarno2018normalized, di2020geant4}.
+While MC methods can be applied to any problem, objects with complicated morphology and high variance present a computational challenge to the proposed methodology.
+The computational cost of a single photon simulation depends on the geometric representation and might increase by orders of magnitude for a detailed polygonal mesh.
+Thus, optimizing the level of detail in a model is crucial for real-world applications.
+Furthermore, high variability leads to a large number of objects that have to be simulated to produce a representative training set.